Friends, family seek answers after father killed in Forest Hill shooting | CBC News

 Police are still investigating the Jan.
 23 shooting in Toronto that killed Ike Kaja

-Ron Tsang found out his long-time friend Ikechidiadi (Ike) Kaja had been murdered while scrolling his phone for news.
+Ron Tsang found out his longtime friend Ikechidiadi (Ike) Kaja had been killed while scrolling on his phone for news.

 When Tsang scrolled to Kaja's photo in casual clothing — a deviation from the professional attire he frequently saw him in — he was confused.